 Colorful flower clusters have long made lantana plants a favorite for flower beds and borders.
+They've made their way indoors -- small plants are a beautiful sight in a sunny window.
 Their scented blossoms are attractive to butterflies, too, if you choose to move lantana to your porch or patio for the summer.

 Pinch and prune.
 Pinch off growing tips to keep lantana compact and to encourage branching.
 Some cultivars are compact and may not need pinching at all.
 Pruning lantana in late winter will bring more blooms.
 Cut stems back to about 5 in (13 cm).

 Deadhead spent blooms to encourage more flowers.
-You can keep your lantana blooming nearly year-round as long as it gets enough sunlight.
+You can keep your lantana blooming for months on end as long as it gets enough sunlight.